Will & Debra Cockrell along with their 4 Children and 2 Grandchildren,

 Article by: Lee Pitts- Market Livestock Digest

 If Will and Deb Cockrell and their four kids had their name on a marquee in Las Vegas it would surely read, "Starring the Cockrell Family, the hardest working family in the cow business."
 It's hard enough to run a cow calf and and stocker operation the size of theirs, but throw in a list of all the other things they do and it would wear a person out just contemplating such a challenge.
-Although the ranching came first their logging, lodging, photography and cattle marketing activities have also helped pay the bills.
+Although the ranching came first their lodging, photography, trucking and cattle marketing activities have also helped pay the bills.

 Will and Deb complement each other perfectly: she's a bouncy, can-do optimist while he's more of a, "What's the next thing that can go wrong?" kind of guy.
 Deb definitely sees the glass as half full of opportunity while Will sees it as half full of hard work.
 Put the two together and you end up with a family that is never afraid to take chances on a new business venture, while at the same time being aware that bad luck, or a bad market, can hit you at any time.